Democratic Party (Hong Kong): Young Turks out and Frontier in (2004–2008)

 The democrats suffered a humiliating defeat in the District Council elections in November 2007.
 The Democratic Party took the heaviest loss of 36 seats as compared with 2003.
 23 of the party's incumbent Councillors were ousted, with just over half of its candidates elected.
-The Democratic Party was by far outstripped by the Beijing loyalist DAB which won total of 115 seats, recapturing the loss in 2003 and also much expanding.

-On 29 December 2007, the NPCSC unveiled a timetable for the universal suffrage of the Chief Executive in 2017 and for the entire Legislative Council by 2020 with a host of conditions.
-The NPCSC decision helped reducing the political pressure on Tsang while removing pan-democracy camp's key rallying cry in the following LegCo election, although the pro-democratic parties were still calling for the universal suffrage of the Chief Executive and Legislative Council in 2012.
 In the 2008 LegCo election, the Democratic Party's share of vote further dropped to 20.6%, winning only 8 seats.
 The emerging pro-democratic parties professionals-formed Civic Party and left-wing League of Social Democrats (LSD) took the share of 13.7% and 10.1% and won 5 and 3 seats respectively.
 Facing the emerging new parties, the two old political parties the Democratic Party and the Frontier merged.
 At the time, the Democratic Party had 636 members, 8 legislators and 57 District Council members, while the Frontier had one legislator, Emily Lau, three District Councillors and around 110 members.
 In the following month, Albert Ho was re-elected chairman, and Emily Lau became a Vice-Chairman of the new combined party in the party leadership election.